gwcoffey/gwcoffey.com/hugo/content/booklist/2022-05-29-merchant-of-venice/index.md

 ---
 title: The Merchant of Venice
 author: William Shakespeare
+format: print
 date: 2022-05-29
-summary: 'A poem by Shakespeare'
+summary: 'A play by Shakespeare'
 ---

 {{< booklist/book